ian-adams/academic-website/content/authors/admin/_index.md

 title: Ian T. Adams
 ---

-I am a Ph.D. candidate in Political Science at the University of Utah.
-I study public administration, policing, and emotional labor theory.
-I am particularly interested in the consequences of work-place surveillance on front-line public employees.
-That line of research has been strongly motivated by the [example of body-worn cameras in policing](https://scholars.org/contribution/need-nuanced-research-uses-and-misuses-body-worn-police-cameras).
+Ian T. Adams is a Ph.D.
+Candidate in the Department of Political Science at the University of Utah, and researches at the nexus of policing, policy, and technology, with a specific interest in body-worn cameras.
+Adams has [over twenty peer-reviewed publications](https://scholar.google.com/citations?user=g9lY5RUAAAAJ&hl=en) on these and related topics, and his work has been published in the top general interest journals of both criminal justice and public administration, including [*Justice Quarterly*](http://www.tandfonline.com/doi/abs/10.1080/07418825.2019.1679864) and [*Public Administration Review*](https://doi.org/10.1111/puar.13339).

-I am a cross-disciplinary scholar, and strive to produce original research with practical value.
-My work improves the lives of the men and women of law enforcement and the communities they serve.
-I have been honored to be recognized as a 2018 American Society of Public Administration Founders’ Fellow, and a 2020 doctoral fellow of the Academy of Criminal Justice Sciences.
+His research has been featured in news articles including at the [*Washington Post*](https://www.washingtonpost.com/nation/2021/10/02/police-firefighters-resist-vaccination/), and his public-facing communication has appeared in multiple written, radio, and podcast outlets.
+Adams is a 2018 American Society of Public Administration Founders’ Fellow, and a 2020/2021 doctoral fellow of the Academy of Criminal Justice Sciences.

-My current CV can be found in the menu above, or the direct link below.
-Please use the Google Scholar, ResearchGate, or CV options (the icons under my picture will take you directly there!) to find links to publications and other materials.
-I'm always happy to provide a full-text copy of any research as well, just email me.
-Thanks for dropping by!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.